How Much Does It Cost to Install a Mini-Split? [2025 Data]

 Drain pan heater$140–$560

 Do-it-yourself mini-split installation should be left to only the most advanced DIYers.
 It’s usually better (and safer) to hire an HVAC company to complete this relatively complex project for you.
-Plus, a professional will better be able to estimate what kind of system you need to properly cool your home most efficiently, saving you money on your energy bill in the long run.
+Plus, a professional will be better able to estimate what kind of system you need to properly cool your home most efficiently, saving you money on your energy bill in the long run.

-In order to complete your project, you’ll also have to handle electrical wiring and refrigerant lines, which require a licensed pro in most states.
+To complete your project, you’ll also have to handle electrical wiring and refrigerant lines, which require a licensed pro in most states.

 You can save money on mini-split installation by considering a few key factors: